asokolsky/RESTing-with-Flask/01.flask/farm/README.md

 ## Farm Configuration

 Folder conf contains configuration files.
-Default configration file name is farm.cfg.
+Default configuration file name is farm.cfg.
 This file is read by both farm server and client.

 ## Server

-We are starting with a 'Hello World' server implemented in pythoon3 using (bare) Flask.
+We are starting with a 'Hello World' server implemented in python3 using (bare) Flask.

 To learn more about building flask applications check out: